ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

   )}&text=${comment}`;
 }
 ```
 All we need is just to substitute the transaction parameters in the URL.
-Don't forget to transfer the transaction value to nano.
+Make sure to convert the transaction value to nano.

 ## Telegram bot